The ultimate guide to process factory performance

-Operators, on the type of high-speed flow line used in the food & beverage industry, have a limited ability to interact with the product.
-In high speed food production the product itself can be invisible to the operator.
+Operators, on the type of high-speed flow lines used in the process industry, have a limited ability to interact with the product.
+In high speed food production for example, the product itself can be invisible to the operator.
 While they can influence the performance of their line with knowledge, their role is more observer than craftsman.

 There is always an upper threshold of performance that can be achieved on a flow line by improving operator skills and motivation alone.
 That threshold is determined by the design of the flow line and the distribution of capacities and WIP.

 Paced assembly lines are regulated by the pacing mechanism so the WIP (in terms of cars) is equal to the number of cars on the chain.
 It takes 20-30 hours to build a car (i.e. value-adding time) although a single car can be on the paced assembly line for 2-4 days.
 A parts WIP is also used at the work zones to shield the assembly line from short term delivery risks for inbound parts.
 Kanban cards are used to control WIP levels.

 Flow lines used in high rate processing factories use WIP for the following reasons: